Saatly District: Geography

 The region is situated in low-land and 28 meters lower above sea level.
 The region has dry summer with a semi-arid and dry climate.
 The average temperature is 1.4 °C in January and 26,2 °C in summer.
 The annual precipitation is 300 mm.

 Saatly is mainly an agricultural region.
 Cotton planting, farming and vegetable production are the main agriculture in the region.

 Population

-According to the State Statistics Committee, as of 2018, the population of region recorded 106,5 thousand persons, which increased by 23 thousand persons (27 percent) from 83.5 thousand persons in 2000.
-53,9 thousand of total population are men, 52,6 thousand are women.
+According to the State Statistics Committee, as of 2018, the population of the region recorded 106.5 thousand persons, which increased by 23 thousand persons (27 percent) from 83.5 thousand persons in 2000.
+Of the total population, 53.9 thousand are men and 52.6 thousand are women.

 The region has a significant ethnic Turkish minority, which makes up about 17% of the total population.